finnito/Science/content/12phy/as91173/_index.md

 This week is a short week so we will only have three lessons.
 We are starting our new topic, Electricity and Magnetism.
 We will spend the next 10 weeks (all of Term 2) on the topic, hopefully having our test in Week 12 of Term 2.

-I have uploaded the homework book materials, all of the worksheets, the textbook activities and linked to the notes for this topic in Google Classroom so that you can find them whenever you need.
-As usual I will distribute the answers to the homework book as we go through the topic.
+I have uploaded the mahi kāinga book materials, all of the worksheets, the textbook activities and linked to the notes for this topic in Google Classroom so that you can find them whenever you need.
+As usual I will distribute the answers to the mahi kāinga book as we go through the topic.

 1. Static Electricity
     - Work through the static electricity notes